30350n/inventree_part_import/README.md

 #### `inventree.yaml`

-This file is used to configure authentification to your InvenTree host.
+This file is used to configure authentication to your InvenTree host.
 It has two parameters:

 - `host`: the host url to connect to (including port, if required)
-- `token`: the user token to authentificate with (this will be retrieved automatically by the CLI)
+- `token`: the user token to authenticate with (this will be retrieved automatically by the CLI)

 #### `config.yaml`

-This file is used to configure general settings of the CLI tool, aswell as default locales.
+This file is used to configure general settings of the CLI tool, as well as default locales.
 The following parameters have to be set:

 - `currency`: the default currency to use when searching suppliers (ISO4217 code)
-- `language`: the defautl language to use when searching suppliers (ISO639 code)
+- `language`: the default language to use when searching suppliers (ISO639 code)
 - `location`: the default location to use when searching suppliers (ISO3166 code)
 - `scrape`: whether or not web page scraping is allowed (this can get you temporarily blocked)